 What Can I Eat?

 Below is a list of ingredients which are safe for consumption.
-This guide should be used as a starting point, and it is up to you to confirm that any product you are purchasing, especially if it is packaged and processed, is safe for Celiacs.
+This guide should be used as a starting point, and it is up to you to confirm that any product you are purchasing, especially if it is packaged and processed, is safe to eat.
 Be diligent at the market (see Gluten-Free Shopping Made Easy) by checking ingredient labels and/or calling the manufacturer directly.
-Be patient - take the time needed to confirm a product is safe, and if there is any question, do not buy it!
+Be patient – take the time needed to confirm a product is safe, and if there is any question, do not buy it.
 Avoid setbacks in the healing process!

-In addition to the items listed below, there is an abundance of fresh fruits, plain nuts, vegetables, meat, fish & poultry which are allowable.
+In addition to the items listed below, enjoy an abundance of fresh fruits, plain nuts, vegetables, meat, fish & poultry which are allowable.
 New to the market are many tasty gluten-free sauces & marinades to complement your food.
-If lactose intolerant consider soy, rice, almond & coconut milk as an alternative to cow’s milk!
-There are now many gluten-free snacks available as well, just choose healthy ones!
+If lactose intolerant consider soy, rice, almond & coconut milk as an alternative to cow’s milk.
+You can now purchase almost anything in a gluten-free version!

 (For more detailed info on allowable, protein-packed nutritional grains & flours, see Gluten-Free Grains & Flours)